 Delegate tasks.
-The key to the success of this meal is having a repertoire you can master, so assign some side dishes and dessert to the guests while you focus on the main trio: the turkey, gravy and stuffing.
-If you’re feeling confident, add one or two other items.
+The key to the success of any feast meal is having a repertoire you can master, so assign some side dishes and dessert to guests while you focus on the main trio: turkey, gravy and stuffing.
+If you’re feeling confident, add one or two other dishes.

 Practice makes perfect.
-If you have an eager “test kitchen” at home, and you have some time to spare, try out a couple of recipes on your family or friends before the main event.
-You’ll be more confident when Thanksgiving arrives, and you’ll know what works and what doesn’t.
+If you have an eager “test kitchen” at home and some time to spare, try out a couple of recipes on your family or friends before the main event.
+You’ll be more confident when Thanksgiving arrives and you’ll know what works and what doesn’t.

 Take shortcuts.
 Not everything has to be made from scratch.
-Save yourself some trouble and supplement with delicious store-bought cranberry sauce, rolls and maybe even a pie or two.
+After all, Betty is the queen of shortcuts!
+Save yourself some trouble and supplement with delicious Pillsbury Original Crescents and clamshell salad greens.
 Purchase all non-perishables in the weeks before the holiday to avoid last-minute runs to the store.

 Add a twist.
-Amp up this wholesome meal by offering a signature cocktail.
+Amp up your wholesome meal by offering a signature cocktail.
 Display the recipe on a card or in a frame so guests can mix up a round themselves.

 Bird is the word.
-Those turkeys can be finicky, so build in an extra hour more than the recipe time.
-This will give your bird a half-hour to rest and give you an extra half-hour in case it takes longer to cook.
+Turkeys can be finicky, so build in an extra hour more than the recipe time to give your bird a half-hour to rest and give you an extra half-hour in case it takes longer to cook.
 If the bird is finished ahead of time, no big deal—you can keep it warm in a foil-covered pan.

 Dish it up.
 Set your table or buffet one or two days ahead of time to make sure you have enough utensils, dishes and glassware.
 Include clean serving platters and bowls so they’re ready for transferring sides from the oven or a guest’s tin-foil pan.
 This will also save you time in those last minutes before dinner is served.